FCostaS/multi_uavs_simulator_package/readme.md

-Please use the "new_branch" branch of this project :)
+This package contains the src files and its denpendencies :)